 2. What are the common defenses to a Penal Code 551 PC charge?

-A person can challenge the accusation by raising a legal defense.
+You can challenge the accusation by raising a legal defense.

 Three common defenses are:

 In many PC 551 cases, suspects are often arrested and accused after an undercover sting operation.
-Sometimes in these operations, an officer lures a person into committing a crime.
-This luring is entrapment and it is an acceptable legal defense provided that the accused shows he only committed the crime because of the entrapment.
+Sometimes in these operations, an officer lures you into committing a crime.

 3. What is the potential jail time?

 If the amount at issue is greater than $950, a violation of PC 551 is a wobbler offense.
-This means it can be charged as either a misdemeanor or a felony.
+This means it can be either a misdemeanor or a felony.
 A possible sentence could include:

 - imprisonment in the county jail for up to three years; and/or,